Flights to Thailand

 Flights from Saudi Arabia to Thailand

-You can fly non-stop from 3 airports in Saudi Arabia, and arrive at 4 different destinations in Thailand.
-In total there are 7 direct routes from Saudi Arabia, operated by 2 different airlines — including Thai AirAsia X, which is usually the most budget-friendly.
+From Saudi Arabia you can fly non-stop from 2 airports, and visit any of the 3 destinations in Thailand.
+In total there are 5 direct routes from Saudi Arabia, operated by 2 different airlines — including Thai AirAsia X, which is usually the most budget-friendly.

 Saudi Arabia to Thailand with a stopover